pydraw/pydraw/README.md

 ---

+## License

+pyDraw is available under the [MIT License](LICENSE.md).

+Third-party components and examples that carry their own license notices remain subject to those notices.

+---

 ### A Big Thanks To:
 - Barry Lindler (An incredible person and a good friend)
   - Follow this man on Twitter: [@barrylindler](https://twitter.com/barrylindler)